hiromis/notes/Lesson5.md

        'Independence Day (ID4) (1996)'], dtype=object)
 ```

-So the top thousand are the movies that have been rated the most, and so there hopefully movies that we might have seen.That's the only reason I'm doing this.
+So the top thousand are the movies that have been rated the most, and so there hopefully movies that we might have seen.
+That's the only reason I'm doing this.
 So I've called this `top_movies` by which I mean not good movies, just movies we likely to have seen.

 Not surprisingly, Star Wars is the one, at that point, the most people had put a rating to.
 Independence Day, there you go.
 We can then take our learner that we trained and asked it for the bias of the items listed here.